Are You Hangry? 3 Tips To Avoid Partner Rows

 One way not to try to increase your blood sugar levels is with sugar or sugar products as the body responds by creating a surge of insulin to prevent hyperglycaemia.
 It does this by converting the excess sugar into fat which then gets deposited in the fatty tissues.

 If too much insulin is released because too much sugar is eaten or too long an interval is left between meals, blood sugar can drop below the critical baseline.
 The result is an outpouring of adrenaline which causes sugar stored in other cells in the body to pour into the blood bringing the level up again.

-As the sugar drains out it is replaced by water, causing bloating and weight gain. if you are trying this diet this is more than counterproductive.
+As the sugar drains out it is replaced by water, causing bloating and weight gain, and if you are trying to diet this is more than counterproductive.